-Ambassador Jenkins is an expert on arms control and nonproliferation of weapons of mass destruction, and she served for nine years as legal advisor to U.S. Ambassadors and delegations negotiating arms control and nonproliferation treaties.
+Ambassador Jenkins served as legal advisor in the Office of General Council at the Arms Control and Disarmament Agency (ACDA).
+She provided legal advice to U.S. Ambassadors and delegations negotiating arms control and nonproliferation treaties.
 She has been a legal advisor on the Comprehensive Nuclear Test Ban Treaty (CTBT), the Chemical Weapons Convention, and the Conventional Forces in Europe Treaty among others.
-She also served as U.S. legal advisor on relevant treaty implementing bodies, such as the CTBT Organization (CTBTO), and the Organization for the Prohibition of Chemical Weapons (OPCW).
+She also served as U.S. legal advisor on relevant treaty implementing bodies, such as the CTBT Organization (CTBTO), and the OPCW.